gwarf/glite-info-plugin-delayed-delete-status/README.md

 This procedure is not recommended for production deployment, please consider using packages.

-Get the source by cloning this repo and do a `make install`.
+Get the source by cloning this repository and do a `make install`.

 ## Preparing a release